Screens are everywhere.

 Development is Instinctive

-I remember how hard it was to come home tired from a day at work, and have to interact with a small child, when all you want to do is to sit down and have a rest.
-Turning on the TV is a great way to escape.
-Then there are the chores to do, dinner to prepare… How do we find the time to spend with baby?
-This time is important to baby, because to our children we are the most important people in their world.
+I remember how hard it was to come home tired from a day at work, and have to interact with a small child, when all I wanted to do was to sit down and have a rest.

 Circle of Security Parenting Program